Optic chiasm: Structure

-For the different types of optic chiasm, see

 In all vertebrates, the optic nerves of the left and the right eye meet in the body midline, ventral to the brain.
 In many vertebrates the left optic nerve crosses over the right one without fusing with it.

 In vertebrates with a large overlap of the visual fields of the two eyes, i.e., most mammals and birds, but also amphibians, reptiles such as chameleons, the two optic nerves merge in the optic chiasm.
 In such a merged optic chiasm, part of the nerve fibres do not cross the midline, but continue towards the optic tract of the ipsilateral side.
 By this partial decussation, the part of the visual field that is covered by both eyes is fused so that the processing of binocular depth perception by stereopsis is enabled (see Figure 2).

 In the case of such partial decussation, the optic nerve fibres on the medial sides of each retina (which correspond to the lateral side of each visual hemifield, because the image is inverted) cross over to the opposite side of the body midline.
 The inferonasal retina are related to the anterior portion of the optic chiasm whereas superonasal retinal fibers are related to the posterior portion of the optic chiasm.

 The partial crossing over of optic nerve fibres at the optic chiasm allows the visual cortex to receive the same hemispheric visual field from both eyes.
 Superimposing and processing these monocular visual signals allow the visual cortex to generate binocular and stereoscopic vision.
 The net result is that the right cerebral hemisphere processes left visual hemifield, and the left cerebral hemisphere processes the right visual hemifield.

 Beyond the optic chiasm, with crossed and uncrossed fibers, the optic nerves are called optic tracts.
 The optic tract inserts on the optic tectum (in mammals known as superior colliculus) of the midbrain.
 In mammals they also branch off to the lateral geniculate body of the thalamus, in turn giving them to the occipital cortex of the cerebrum.

+Arterial supply

+The optic chiasma receives its arterial supply from the anterior cerebral arteries, and from branches of the internal carotid artery which ascend along the pituitary stalk (the latter supplying the midline portion of the chiasma).